 On 17 March 2020, the restaurant industry was thrown into chaos when the government enforced a closure of all ‘social venues’ to help combat the alarming spread of Coronavirus.
 There is no denying that the Covid-19 outbreak has resulted in tough times for restaurants across the UK and it seems there are still hard times to come.
 Nonetheless, here at SquareMeal, we’ve been inspired and moved by the creativity of chefs and restaurateurs everywhere, who have pivoted to takeaway and delivery services with aplomb.

-On 4 July 2020, Prime Minister Boris Johnson allowed restaurants, bars and pubs to reopen in England once more and it is more important than ever for customers to show their support by booking tables and showing up.
-However, it is completely natural to be hesitant about visiting a restaurant for the first time since lockdown began.
+On 4 July 2020, Prime Minister Boris Johnson allowed restaurants, bars and pubs to reopen in England once more and it is more important than ever for customers to show their support by booking tables and showing up where local restrictions allow.
+However, it is completely natural to be hesitant about visiting a restaurant for the first time since lockdown began, or since new legislation has been introduced.
 To help ease any concerns you may have, we have put together a comprehensive guide to the social distancing measures that have been adopted by venues across the UK, answering all your questions about whether it is safe to dine out during the Covid-19 pandemic.